BorisKozo/TodoMVC-Example/book.md

-How we built TodoMVC - Example
+﻿How we built TodoMVC - Example
 ==============================

-#Prologue
+# Prologue
 [TodoMVC](http://addyosmani.github.com/todomvc/) is an internet project which offers several implementations to a well defined application using various popular JavaScript MV* frameworks.
 We have implemented TodoMVC using [Backbone](http://backbonejs.org/) and [Marionette](http://marionettejs.com/)